GrantMcConachie/depasquale-lab.github.io/_members/economo-lab.md

   home-page: https://economolab.org/
 ---

-Led by PI Mike Economo, the Economo Lab studies the neural circuits of movement.
+The Economo Lab studies the neural circuits of movement.